The Western Front of War Pack

 Graphic Design - Mark Mahaffey

-Clash of Carriers and issue #58 of ATO
+Cities of the Damned and issue #60 of ATO

 Complexity - Medium